דלג לתוכן הראשי

 Brain

-For decades, aging studies have focused primarily on white populations.
-But Latinos have the highest rates of dementia, and their genetics and life trajectories are different.
-The NIH is awarding $16 million to researchers at UC Davis and UC San Diego to fill this gap.
+For decades, aging research has primarily focused on the white population.
+But Latinos exhibit higher rates of dementia, and their genetics and life trajectories differ.
+The NIH is awarding approximately $15.85 million to researchers at UC Davis and UC San Diego to fill this gap.

-The Problem: Most Aging Research on White Populations
+The Problem: Most Aging Research is Done on White Populations

 For decades, most major studies on Alzheimer's, Parkinson's, and cognitive decline were conducted on white American or European populations.
 The reasons: